Elemental (Tears for Fears album): Production

 Palmer enjoyed a good working relationship with Orzabal during the recording sessions for Elemental, recalling, "Roland is very into star signs.
-Before we started working on the record, he mapped out a composite start chart of us both, and he read it and said that he thought we would get along very well together, which we did."
+Before we started working on the record, he mapped out a composite star chart of us both, and he read it and said that he thought we would get along very well together, which we did."

 Songs

 Curt Smith's departure from Tears for Fears influenced Roland Orzabal's songwriting for the new album; Orzabal stated that "a lot of the songs were written while I was in a sense going through the 'divorce'...
 Things like "Break It Down Again" refer to that to some degree, and "Fish Out of Water", obviously.
 I did psychotherapy for about six years.
 I stopped going regularly when I'd finished [the song] "Elemental", which I think probably says something.
 I think I'm moving on."

-The first single from Elemental, "Break It Down Again," was a relatively successful release, making both the UK and US top 25 singles charts.
-When Curt Smith (who rejoined Tears for Fears in 2000) was asked in 2022 what his favorite "Curt Smith-less Tears for Fears songs" are, Smith answered, "I have come to really like “Break It Down Again.”
+The first single from Elemental, "Break It Down Again", was a relatively successful release, making both the UK and US top 25 singles charts.
+When Smith (who rejoined Tears for Fears in 2000) was asked in 2022 what his favorite "Curt Smith-less Tears for Fears songs" are, Smith answered, "I have come to really like 'Break It Down Again'.
 We play that song nowadays and I enjoy playing it."